tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

 #.
 The 'RELEASE_OVERRIDE' parameter is set to a value inferior or equal to -5, since the payouts are done before the cycle is completed, or
 #.
 The 'RELEASE_OVERRIDE' parameter is set to a value inferior or equal to -1, and the backend API is a Tezos node RPC, as actual payout calculation in this context is not implemented.

-  Note that 'ideal' payout is not implemented using the Tezos node RPC backend.
-'Ideal' payouts with tzstats backend will not account for the missed fees due to missed blocks, but 'ideal' payouts with TzKT backend will.

 **service_fee**
   A decimal in range [0-100].
 Also known as the baker's fee.
 This is evaluated as a percentage value.
 Example: If set to 5, then 5% of baking rewards are kept as a service fee by the baker.